 b.
 Data import

-This option is for clients with very simple spreadsheets that are being used currently to track clients.
-This option works best with spreadsheets under 20 columns and primarily dedicated to a single one of SAM's entity types ( Family/Child/Birth Parent, etc).
+This option is for clients with very simple spreadsheets that are being used to track clients.
+This option works best with spreadsheets under 20 columns and primarily dedicated to a single one of SAM's entity types (Family, Child, Birth Parent, etc).
 An example would be a spreadsheet of families, with their address and contact information, along with which program and what team member is working with the family.
 Simple.

 c.
 Data migration

-A data migration is for clients who've been using a relational database to track their clients for some time.
-This is a labor of love project because likely your database is robust or could be lacking the data integrity necessary to really support your team.
+A data migration is for clients who've been using a relational database to track clients for some time.
 We have a few guides to walk you through this process, check them out!